jon-bown/blog/_posts/2024-01-14-adversarial-super-bowl.md

 # Discussion

-The baseline of ELECTRA small was truly a low bar to set for the analysis and experiments for improvement.
+The baseline of ELECTRA-small was truly a low bar to set for the analysis and experiments for improvement.
 The fine-tuned ELECTRA on the SQuAD data performed on par with other `squad' models that have been fine tuned in the literature of around 84% model F1 score (Jia and